 NEON will be a platform for experiential learning and biosphere literacy.
 NEON will create innovative learning environments and pathways for students and foster integration of research and education through institutional and multi-institutional networking, partnerships, alliances, and collaborations.
 NEON's research and communication infrastructure will enable public dialog, education of policy and management decision makers, and the development of workforce skills and life-long career opportunities.
 NEON's Citizen Science Program will be an integral bridge between science, education, and public awareness.
 NEON will forge new disciplinary alliances and push interdisciplinary scientific, information, and technological frontiers, and thus will create education and training opportunities leading to new career paths.

-The Headquarters in Boulder, CO houses the NEON scientists, engineers, and education staff and includes the NEON Data Center, Engineering Support Laboratories, Airborne Observation Technical and Flight Support, Warehouse, and Construction Project Office.
-Domain support facilities are being established in 18 states to provide distributed support for the NEON infrastructure Construction is fully underway across the US.
-Two Airborne Observation Platforms have completed their initial pathfinder missions and have begun supporting early science.
+The Headquarters in Boulder, CO houses the NEON, Inc. scientists, engineers, and education staff and includes the NEON Data Center, Engineering Support Laboratories, Airborne Observation Technical and Flight Support, Warehouse, and Construction Project Office.
+Domain support facilities are being established in 18 states to provide distributed support for the NEON infrastructure.
+Construction is fully underway across the US.
+NEON towers are instrumented and streaming data to headquarters.
+Biological sampling is underway at half of the NEON locations.
+Sensor and biological data are available via the NEON Data Portal.
+Three Airborne Observation Platforms have completed their initial pathfinder missions and have begun supporting early science.
 Project Budburst engages the public in the collection of important ecological data based on the timing of leafing, flowering, and fruiting of plants (plant phenophases).
-Thousands of people from all 50 states are participating and have generated a robust data set that is available for use by scientists and educators to increase understanding of how plants respond to environmental change.
+Over 20,000 people from all 50 states are participating and have generated a robust data set that is available for use by scientists and educators to increase understanding of how plants respond to environmental change.
 The NEON Citizen Science Academy is a hub for courses, modules, and tutorials designed to help implement Citizen Science programs in educational settings and provide professional development courses in phenology.

-The projected length of the project is five years, covering six fiscal years, with a six-month schedule contingency.
+The projected length of the project is five years, covering six fiscal years.
 The risk-adjusted cost of $433.72 million includes a contingency budget of 19 percent.

 The funds requested will support: